thisdougb/ansible-task-firewall/README.md

 ## the plugin

 This strategy plugin for Ansible is intended to improve the Ansible story around security.
 The policy is written in yaml, and I foresee it being managed by a SecOps team.
-Security can be enforced at point-of-execution, no matter how long ago a playbook was committed to the production repo.
+Running as a strategy plugin means security policy is enforced at point-of-execution, no matter how long ago the playbook was commited to prod.

-Running as a strategy plugin, it can be used in dev, test and prod.
-There's not much to setup, and negligable overhead.
-But this gives DevOps engineers instant feedback on the compliance of their playbooks.
+There's not much to setup and negligable overhead, so it can be used in dev, test and prod.
+This gives DevOps engineers instant feedback on the compliance of their playbooks.

 Security policy (potentially a merged set of policy files) can then be implemented as: